rakesh8055/Accordion/README.md

 At http://localhost:3000/ you will see the public variant of the accordion:

-Login Page
+Login Page available at '/login'

 ![Login Page](/acc-images/login-page.png?raw=true "Login Page")

-Accordion Public Variant - Desktop
+Accordion Public Variant - Desktop available at '/'

 ![Accordion Public Desktop view](/acc-images/accordion-public-desktop.png?raw=true "Accordion Public Desktop view")